Skip to main content

 Create Additional Languages

-Paligo has a range of available languages that you can activate as required.
+Paligo has a number of default languages that you can add as required.
 If you need a language or a dialect that is not included in the menu, you can add it manually, although these would need to comply with the ISO language codes (two-letter or four-letter codes).

 Language box shows the language has been added to your Paligo instance.